The Main Trio

 - Voiced by: Justin RoilandSpecies: Catfish

 A nerdy fish who likes to play video games and roleplay.
 When Bea isn't the voice of reason, he usually fulfills this role.
 His brother's antics may make him cranky at times, but he's always got his back.
+He harbors a secret crush on Bea, but is too shy to admit it.

 - All Work vs. All Play: The All Work to Shellsea and Milo's All Play.